kenzhangyx/Top-r-Influential-Community-Search-in-Bipartite-Graphs/README.md

 2. **Approximate Search**:
    - For faster, approximate results, you can use either `newframeworks.cpp` (naive approach) or `New_framework_beta.cpp` (optimized approach).

+In our experiments, we use 10 real-world datasets, which can be found in KONECT (http://konect.cc/).

 ### Contact Information